 Security teams are managed similarly to other engineering teams.
 However, differences exist when considering the risk based goals a security team pursues.

-- Hiring: Who makes sense to hire when the time is right.
+- Hiring: Who the right will be, and when it makes sense to hire them.

 - Leadership: Qualities that might be desirable in a security leader.